- Purchase the complete Expat Arrivals Nigeria Guide (PDF)

-Expats planning on working in Nigeria, or those planning on spending more than three months in the country, must apply for a Subject to Regularisation (STR) entry visa.
-This is a single-entry visa that is valid for 90 days after the point of entry, at which point expats must apply to be regularised.
-Only after successfully applying for regularisation are expats granted a long-term work permit or the equivalent of a Nigerian green card.
+STRs are typically single-entry visas that are valid for 90 days after the point of entry, at which point expats must apply to be regularised.
+Only after successfully applying for regularisation are expats granted a long-term work and residence permit.

-To apply for an STR entry permit, expats need to have confirmed a job with an employer beforehand, and that employer must have received Expatriate Quota approval from the Ministry of the Interior.
+To apply for an STR entry permit, expats need to have confirmed a job with an employer beforehand and that employer must have received expatriate quota approval from the Ministry of the Interior.
 This is required by the Nigerian government to prevent the indiscriminate employment of expatriates when there are qualified and suitable Nigerians that can fill the positions.

 Once this part of the process has been completed, expats can use the ePortal system to pay for and file their application.
-An interview date at the corresponding embassy will then be set, and expats should bring their valid passport and the necessary documents.
+An interview date at the corresponding embassy will likely then be set, and expats should bring their valid passport and the necessary documents.

-Combined Expatriate Residence Permit and Aliens Card (CERPAC) for Nigeria
+Combined Expatriate Residence Permit and Aliens Card (CERPAC)

-Expats who have legally entered Nigeria and who wish to take up employment there are required to apply for a Combined Expatriate Residence Permit and Aliens Card (CERPAC), which is a combined work and residence permit.
+Expats who have legally entered Nigeria under an STR and who wish to take up employment are required to apply for a Combined Expatriate Residence Permit and Aliens Card (CERPAC), which is a combined work and residence permit.
+The CERPAC is valid for two years and is renewable.

+Expats will have to apply to the Nigerian Immigration Service for the CERPAC, with the support of their employing company.
 An employment contract is required to obtain a CERPAC, which is then tied to that specific job.
-The CERPAC is valid for two years and is renewable.

 *Visa and work permit requirements can change at short notice and expats should contact their respective embassy or consulate for the latest details.